 Claiming Races

 A price is pre-determined on entering the horse by the current owners.
 The price that a horse is to be sold for dictates the amount of weight the horse carries in the race.
-The higher the price of the horse, the higher weight it much carry.
+The higher the cost of the horse, the higher the weight it can carry.

 If more than one person tries to “claim” the same horse, lots are drawn to decide the winner.
-If a current owner wishes to try and reclaim or keep their current horse, they can put in a “friendly claim” for £500.
+If a current owner wishes to reclaim or retain their current horse, they can submit a “friendly claim” for £500.

 A Selling Race Or Seller